deadalusai/rust-for-csharp-developers/presentation.md

 AST at compile time, unlike C/C++ macros which are just string token replacement before compilation.

-Rust code commonly makes extensive use of macros to reduce boilerplate and automate common actions:
+Macros are often used to reduce repetitious syntax, e.g.

 ```rust
 //make and initialize a vector of ints
 let data: Vec<i32> = vec![1, 2, 3];
 ```

-This expands to something like the following:
+Which might expand to something like:

 ```rust
 let data: Vec<i32> = {